 OK, so firstly in ‘A Drummers Guide’, let’s talk about that grumpy fella sat behind the flashing lights, knobs and buttons.
 Him, he’s your sound guy for the gig.
 You’ll want to keep this guy happy if your band stand a chance of sounding good.
 They know how to work quick and hate when musicians slow them down with avoidable trivia.

 Lee Marchment from Esk Audio runs sound at festivals and venues all over Europe.
-Here’s some stuff that he suggest will drastically reduce the sarcastic overview of tub thumpers.
+Here’s some stuff that he suggests that will drastically reduce the sarcastic overview of tub-thumpers.

 1. Unless you’re playing jazz, cut a mic port in the front head of your kick drum